icegoat9/picohaven/picohaven_source.md

 **Estimated time spent on this project**

-I'd guess roughly 200 hours (including learning, reading, poking around with music and graphics, and actually playing it over and over), but it's hard to know.
-This was on and off in the background over the course of three months, plus some additional time on documentation and writeup.
+I'd guess somewhere between 150-250 hours (including learning, reading, poking around with music and graphics, and actually playing it over and over), but it's hard to know.
+This was mostly developed in the background over the course of three months, plus some additional time on documentation and writeup.
 Some weeks this was the equivalent of 2-3 evenings/week, but there were weeks I didn't touch it at all.